The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: The medium-modified splitting function in the BDMPS-Z formalism

 We have considered the leading order $g\to c \bar{c}$ splitting diagram of Fig.~\ref{fig1} embedded in a QCD plasma.
 Within the BDMPS-Z formalism, we have formulated the resulting medium-modifications in time-ordered perturbation theory in the close-to-eikonal limit.
-In this case, the transverse momenta exchanged with the medium are small compared to the longitudinal momentum fractions of parent and daughter partons.
-This leads to the following path-integral formulation for the total in-medium splitting function,
+In this case, the transverse momenta exchanged with the medium are small compared to the longitudinal momentum of parent and daughter partons.
+This leads to the following path integral formulation for the total in-medium splitting function,

-The derivation of this formula is discussed in section~\ref{sec8}.
-Here, we determine first the physical consequences of \eqref{eq2.3}.
-In this way, the reader who is not interested in technical details will still find in the following sections a significant number of non-trivial cross checks that test the validity of \eqref{eq2.3}.
+This splitting function depends on $Q^2$ (equivalently, $\kappa^2$) and on $z$, and as shown in section~\ref{sec2.2} it reduces to the vacuum splitting function \eqref{eq2.1} in the vacuum limit $n(\xi)\to0$.
+The derivation of \eqref{eq2.2} is discussed in section~\ref{sec7}.
+Here we determine its physical consequences.
+In this way, the reader who is not interested in technical details will still find in the following sections a significant number of non-trivial cross checks of the validity of \eqref{eq2.2}.

+The physics entering \eqref{eq2.2} can be summarised as follows: The internal longitudinal integration variables $t$, $\bar t$ in \eqref{eq2.2} can be viewed as denoting the times at which the $g\to c\bar{c}$ splitting occurs in amplitude and complex conjugate amplitude, see Fig.~\ref{fig1}.
+The transverse integration variable ${\bf r}_\text{out}$ in \eqref{eq2.2} is related to the relative transverse distance between charm- and anti-charm quark in the amplitude at the time $\bar{t}$ at which splitting occurs in the complex conjugate amplitude\footnote{We denote two dimensional variables by bold roman type symbols, e.g., $\br_\text{out}$, $\bm{\upkappa}$.}.
+We denote by $z$, $\bk_c$ ($1-z$, $\bk_{\bar{c}}$) the longitudinal momentum fraction and transverse momentum of the charm (anti-charm) quark, respectively, and the gluon energy by $E_g$.
+Equation~\eqref{eq2.2} is differential in the transverse momentum $\bm{\upkappa}$ where